General information and tips for prospective fellowship applicants

 • Minimum 3.0/4.0 cumulative GPA required.

-• Application requires two letters of recommendation.
+• The application requires two letters of recommendation.

 • Presented by the Society of Women Engineers, this award is for students planning to study in a program accredited by the Accreditation Board for Engineering and Technology.